Severe Thunderstorm Warning issued for Carroll by NWS - News Break

 Severe Thunderstorm Warning issued for Carroll by NWS

-Effective: 2021-07-09 19:17:00 EDT Expires: 2021-07-09 19:45:00 EDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
-Target Area: Carroll A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 745 PM EDT FOR CENTRAL CARROLL COUNTY At 716 PM EDT, a severe thunderstorm was located near Westminster, moving southeast at 20 mph.
+Effective: 2021-07-08 23:32:00 CDT Expires: 2021-07-08 23:45:00 CDT Urgency: Immediate Severity: Severe Certainty: Observed Instruction: For your protection move to an interior room on the lowest floor of a building.
+Target Area: Carroll A SEVERE THUNDERSTORM WARNING REMAINS IN EFFECT UNTIL 1145 PM CDT FOR SOUTHWESTERN CARROLL COUNTY At 1132 PM CDT, a severe thunderstorm was located 8 miles northwest of Blue Goose, or 9 miles southeast of Milan, moving east at 25 mph.
 HAZARD...60 mph wind gusts.
 SOURCE...Radar indicated.
-IMPACT...Damaging winds will cause some trees and large branches to fall.
-This could injure those outdoors, as well as damage homes and vehicles.
-Roadways may become blocked by downed trees.
-Localized power outages are possible.
-Unsecured light objects may become projectiles.
-Locations impacted include Westminster, Eldersburg, New Windsor, Carrollton, Reese, Uniontown, Wagners Mill and Marston.
+IMPACT...Expect damage to roofs, siding, and trees.
+Locations impacted include Howley and Jumbo.
 HAIL...<.75IN WIND...60MPHalerts.weather.gov

 Comments / 0